 Houses in the historic town centre are, unsurprisingly, more expensive than those around the edge.
 Bear in mind, though, that there is very limited parking in the centre.
 The largest new addition in recent years is the attractive development at Ticknell Piece Road, built of local stone in the 1990s and with a quiet situation away from through roads.

-A well-stocked Co-op in Charlbury is open until 10pm every day (9pm on Sundays) for day-to-day groceries.
-There is a free cash machine in the shop.
+A well-stocked Co-op in Charlbury is open until 10pm every day for day-to-day groceries.
+There are Post Office services and a free cash machine in the shop.
 Larger supermarkets are in Witney (Waitrose, Sainsbury's), Kidlington (Sainsbury's), Chipping Norton (Co-op) and Moreton-in-Marsh (Warners Budgens).

 Charlbury's other food shops are the Deli & Cafe on Market Street, and the Londis convenience store at Five Ways.
-Takeaway food is available from Five Ways (Indian/Bangladeshi) all week, and from visiting fish and chip (Friday), Thai (Wednesday) and pizza (Monday) vans.
+Takeaway food is available from Five Ways (Indian/Bangladeshi) all week, and from visiting fish and chip and Thai food vans outside the Community Centre.

-Other town centre shops include a pharmacy, Post Office, hairdressers and barbers, frame/gift shop, stove shop, and beauty boutique.
+Other town centre shops include a pharmacy, hairdressers and barbers, frame and gift shops, stove shop, and beauty boutique.
 Witney is the largest local shopping centre but Charlbury people also regularly shop in Chipping Norton, Oxford, Banbury and even Cheltenham.

 Charlbury community life is exceptionally rich: there's something going on every night of the week.
 The community pages on the website give a taste of the many organisations based in the town.
 Charlbury is welcoming to new residents who involve themselves in community life.